 “It isn’t just coughing or sneezing that spreads viral droplets; it’s also breathing, so if your nose isn’t well covered, you are basically exhaling these fine droplets,” says Manhar Dhanak, PhD, chair of engineering and science at Florida Atlantic University in Boca Raton.

 A face covering should block all exit routes so the only way out is through the material that’s covering your mouth and nose.
-Learn if a face shield or a face mask is more effective.

 The World Health Organization (WHO) says fabric masks should consist of three layers, including: